ferencberes/covid-vaccine-network/README.md

 # Usage

-If you use our code or the Twitter data set that we collected on Covid vaccination, please cite paper:
+If you use our code or the Twitter data set that we collected on Covid vaccination, please cite our paper:

 ```
 @conference{béres2021vaccine,